 Yes.
 We carry out an eye test with every medical and this is included in the price.
-For those drivers who wear glasses for driving you will need to bring a prescription dated within the last 4 months to your appointment.
+For those drivers that wear glasses for driving, you will need to bring a recent prescription (within 2 years- 1year if diabetic) from your Optician to your appointment.

 Don't worry.
 The doctor will refer you to your optician to get your eyes retested, which may result in you needing glasses for driving a Group 2 vehicle.
 After they have signed your form off its good to go to the DVLA.